killbill/killbill-analytics-plugin/reports/conversion-total-dollar-amount/README.md

 |6| 2025-01-01 |ANNUAL|200|
 |1| 2025-04-01 |MONTHLY|30|

 Here `day` represents the first day of the month representing that subscription's conversion month.
-So if the subscription converts from TRIAL to EVERGREEN phase on `2025-04-15`, the day will be `2025-04-01`.
-The first row in the above table means that in the month of June, a revenue of `$30` was generated when `WEEKLY` subscriptions moved out of `TRIAL`.
+So if the subscription converts from TRIAL to EVERGREEN phase on `2025-04-15`, the `day` value will be `2025-04-01`.
+The first row in the above table indicates that in the month of June, a revenue of `$30` was generated when `WEEKLY` subscriptions moved out of `TRIAL` phase.

 ## Report UI: